The problem: Lack of awareness

 Vladi, CEO, Ecuador

 How can Vedic meditation help?

 Vedic meditation gives our mind and body space to re-boot and re-balance.
-When we come out of meditation, our bodies are refreshed and our minds are clear.
-We are able to engage with those around us without being distracted by the constant whirring of our thoughts.
+When we come out of meditation, our bodies are refreshed, and our minds are clear.
+We can engage with those around us without being distracted by the constant whirring of our thoughts.

 Most mindful methodologies require a considerable level of effort and concentration.
-If you’re out in the wilderness or in a retreat-style environment, they can be effective - but when you’re back in the city where life is busy and demanding, these effort-based techniques can be a lot more challenging.
+If you’re out in the wilderness or a retreat-style environment, they can be effective.
+But when you’re back in the city where life is busy and demanding, these effort-based techniques can be a lot more challenging.

 Vedic meditation makes use of a personalised mantra to help you effortlessly bypass the busy mind.
 Making use of a technique that does the hard work for you makes it easier to practise and much easier to sustain.